The-Quick-Desk/thequickdesk-dev/tutorial/blogs/docker-installation.md

-# Docker and Docker Compose Installation Guide for Linux
+# Docker, Git and Docker Compose Installation Guide for Linux

 This guide helps you install Docker, the leading containerization tool, and Docker Compose, its companion for managing multi-container applications, on Ubuntu and other Linux distributions, including Amazon Linux 2023.
+Additionally Git for the VCS.

 ### Prerequisites